 BPZE1 is an experimental vaccine, which means health authorities have not approved it to be used except in a clinical trial setting.
 This vaccine belongs to a group of vaccines known as live attenuated vaccines.
 Live attenuated vaccines use a weakened form of the germ (bacteria) that cannot cause the disease but can provide protection because they make antibodies against the germ.
-BPZE1 is given by a nasal spray, so no shot is required.
+BPZE1 is given as a nasal spray, so no shot is required.

 BPZE1 has been studied in 4 adult trials (over 350 adults have received this product) and this is the first study in school-age children.
 In these adult trials the vaccine has been well tolerated, without any serious side effects, and induced the antibodies against the germ as expected.
 The potential to protect against getting an infection and infecting others could provide additional benefit to current pertussis vaccines used in your country.

 We aim to recruit 600 students, who are expected to remain in the trial for a total of 6 months.